Rights of union representatives under collective agreements

 15.7.1 Union representatives shall be permitted to attend a meeting of Efling trade union for up to 3 working days once a year without reduction in regular pay.
 Such absences shall be notified to the supervisor at least one week in advance.

-15.8.1 Members elected to the Efling union's bargaining committee shall be granted leave to perform that task without reduction in regular wages.
-Such absences shall be reported to the supervisor with reasonable notice.
+15.8.1 Those members who are elected to the negotiation committee Efling - the union, shall be granted permission to carry out that task without reduction of regular wages.
+The manager shall be notified of such absences with reasonable notice.

 15.9 Protection of union representatives at work